-This poses questions for us that are the core of it.
+This line of thinking poses questions that are the core of the process.
 First, how do we identify shared values?
 Second, how do we reckon with difference, assuming shared needs or goals?
-Third how we reckon with different interpretations or explanations of the same exact news headline, piece of art, historical finding, or other meaningful, humanistic act?
+Third, how do we reckon with different interpretations or explanations of the same exact news headline, piece of art, historical finding, or other meaningful, humanistic act?
 And fourth, how do we usefully deploy justice (typically meaning fairness and reciprocity) to judge one to be "right" or more "accurate," based on the process of reckoning that came before?